 Ceremony and Post-Ceremony Procedures

-For the day of the celebration, you will need two witnesses, both need to be 21 years old or older, and they need to know how to read and write.
-After your wedding, you can request your Marriage Certificate online.
-Your names will appear as they do on your Birth Certificate, if you wish to change your name, you will have to do so in your state or country of residence.
+Your names will appear as they do on your Birth Certificates.
+If you want to change your name, you must do so in your state or country of residence.

 Final Comments Concerning Puerto Rico Marriage Requirements

 Planning a wedding can feel like a neverending series of daunting tasks, but with the right vendor team and information, it's easy and enjoyable, even!

 We'll guide you through the process step by step, and you'll be supporting our local economy while we make your day as close to perfect as possible for you.